jclif/maze-solver/README.md

 Maze Solver
 ===========

-An ruby command-line maze solver utilizing an A* shortest path implementation.
+A ruby implementation of the A* shortest path algoritm for solving parsed mazes.